When does the BSRP program begin and end?

 - Have a strong interest in pursuing graduate school

-- Be enrolled in a four-year college in the United States for Fall 2023 (rising sophomore by the time of the program), with a graduation date of December 2023 or later
+- Be enrolled in a four-year college in the United States for Fall 2023 (rising sophomore by the time of the program), with a graduation date of December 2024 or later

 - Be majoring in the physical, biological, or computer sciences, engineering, or mathematics